HengyueLi/LanczosSubspace/README.md

     !
 Subid:
     !
 Because in this system we have set symmetry = 0, there is only one subspace.
 So set subid = 1 !
 If in the case symmetry is not 0, there will be many subspaces.
-And this module can only to !   solver one subspace.
-How to know which subspace are you interested?(how to set subid).
-You should !   check the usage of Table.
+And this module can only to !   solver one subspace.(But you can use many of this objects to study all the spaces.
+However you do !   not need to do that because I have done this for your in another object).
+How to know which !   subspace are you interested?(how to set subid).
+You should check the usage of Table.
+    !
 You can find out method to fix the subspace you are interested in.
     !
 For example you can chose a subspace that marked by total number of particle is 4, !   or by total number of spin up and spin down. call Lanczos%Initialization(Ta=ta,IsReal=.True.,H=H,subid=1)